roogue/osu-collector-dl/README.md

 - `mode`: The mode in which the program should operate.
 Set to `1` to only download the beatmap sets, or `2` to also generate a .osdb file during the download process.
 You can also specify the mode at the terminal.

+## FAQ

+### It says "Retrying" during the download process, am I doing anything wrong?
+> No, you are not doing anything wrong.
+It is normal for API requests to sometimes fail due to factors such as rate limiting and internet connection issues.
+The script has a built-in retrying process that will handle these issues automatically.
+It is expected to see the "Retrying" message during the download process.

+### I want the beatmaps to be automatically added to my collections.
+Is that possible?
+> Unfortunately, this feature will not be implemented as directly modifying your personal osu! folder is risky and could potentially result in corrupted files.
+It is recommended to use Collection Manager (CM) by Piotrekol to modify your collection for more stable functionality.

+### Why won't my program even start?
+The program shuts off right after I opened it.
+> There could be several reasons why your program is not starting.
+One potential cause is that you have incorrectly edited the config.json file, such as forgetting to include double quotes around the directory path.
+If you are not sure what the problem is, try reinstalling the program to see if that resolves the issue.

+### I have tried following the FAQ above, but it didn't solve my problem.
+The problem I am experiencing is not listed in the FAQ.
+> If you are experiencing a problem that is not covered in the FAQ and you need assistance, it is welcome to open an issue on the [Issue Page](https://github.com/roogue/osu-collector-dl/issues).
+After navigating to the issue page, click the green "New issue" button on the page and follow the instructions to describe your problem in as much detail as possible.
+This will allow the maintainers of the project to better understand and help troubleshoot the issue you are experiencing.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](https://choosealicense.com/licenses/mit/) file for details.